 Drive to Campeche and spend 3 nights there.
 I love this city but you don’t need more than 3 nights to visit.
 One day to enjoy the city and one to visit the majestic archeological site of Edzna’.
 You can check out my full article here.
 Driving from the Ruta Puuc to Campeche it’s quite a drive for about 4 hours but really pleasant.
 You will pass through Maxcanu and then follow the indication to Campeche.

 I would suggest you should stay in one of the haciendas of Uayamon ( outside the city) or Puerta Campeche within the city ancient walls ( stunning).
 Or if you are traveling on a budget there are a lot of lovely hotels in the city ancient walls.
 You can check out here for a vast choice of hotels.

 Day 15 Miguel Colorado

 I would live early morning and drive to Xpuhil but I would stop in Miguel Colorado to visit the Cenote Azul.
 This a great natural place to visit off the beaten track.
 It’s an open cenote where you can swim, kayak or you can also enjoy a zip line trip.
 You can spend the night there if you like the adventure.

 There are nice cabañas, but they are a bit isolated, with external bathroom, not for everybody.
 If you decide to stay ask the owner of the cabañas how to see the bat shows.
-This is something that happens every night, right after sunset, on a cave close to the cabañas. millions of bats are flying out in search of food forming like a vortex. amazing.
+This is something that happens every night, right after sunset, in a cave close to the cabañas. millions of bats are flying out in search of food forming like a vortex. amazing.
 If there is a full moon and clear sky you will be able to see them more clearly.
-Also the fact to be in the forest in the middle of the night is scary and exciting at the same time.
+Also, the fact to be in the forest in the middle of the night is scary and exciting at the same time.
 Remember to bring a torch, long pants and hiking shoes.
 If you want to just stop for the cenote and leave you will be heading to Calakmul.